 Please read Powerful Strategies for Teaching Number Facts to learn about ORIGO’s four-step approach to teaching skills.

-Introduce the Strategy
+Introduce the Strategy:

 Introduce this strategy by using cards like the one shown below.
 When the bottom flap is unfolded, the card shows a tens fact.
 When the flap is folded, the card shows a fives fact.
 Show the folded card and ask, What do you see?
 How can you figure out the total number of dots?
 Unfold the flap to reveal the tens fact.
 Encourage students to use the known tens fact to figure out the fives fact.
 The goal is to have students see visually WHY the fives fact is HALF of the related tens fact.
 In other words, 4 x 5 is half of 4 x 10 because half of the number of dots in the array is covered.

-Array picture cards (Download from the ORIGO Resource Hub link below.)
+Array picture cards (Download here)

-Practice the Strategy
+10s Game: Practice the Multiplication by 10 Strategy

 Help kids link concrete and symbolic representations of the number facts with an activity or game.

 Each group of students will need (Download yours here.)

 - One set of numeral cards.
 (Make 4 copies, cut out, and laminate to make one set.)

 Times Tussle game board (Download here.)